By Todd Kalman

 Sales teams think about commission in terms of gross revenue.
 If you pay off net revenue, that number will always be lower than the salesperson’s expectation.
 This is doubly demotivating.
 Not only do they have to break out their calculators during every sale to figure out what it’s worth to them, the numbers they get in return also don't inspire their best efforts.

-Keeping reps motivated is an outcome of paying on gross revenue
+Keeping salespeople motivated is an outcome of paying on gross revenue.

 Further, paying on gross revenue incentivizes doing what’s best for the customer.
 If you pay on gross for radio and net for digital, guess where your sales staff will steer their advertisers?

 This undermines the growth of your digital business and hurts overall sales and revenue.
-Customers do not renew if they don't receive solutions that align with their business objectives.
-Paying on gross revenue for digital products motivates your sales team to do what’s best for the customer.
+Customers won’t renew if they don’t receive solutions that align with their business objectives.
+Paying on gross for digital products motivates your sales team to do what’s best for the customer.

 2. Determine the percentage based on your market and business circumstances.

-While there is no “magic number” for what percentage commission to pay on digital sales, we recommend making your digital sales commission rate the same or higher than existing new business and/or direct sales rates.
+While there is no “magic number” for what rate to pay on digital sales, we recommend making your digital sales commission rate the same or higher than existing new business and/or direct sales rates.

-Start by running the numbers in your back office to understand net profits off digital sales.
-The margins might be slimmer than the past, but resist the urge to pay off net.
-Even if you have to squeeze margins for now, it will pay off once your team establishes the digital business and relationships with customers.
+Start by running the numbers in your back office to understand net profits from digital sales.
+Keep in mind that digital tactics have various margins depending on the cost of goods.
+Even if you have to squeeze margins for now, it will pay off once your team establishes the digital business and customer relationships.

-Putting a cap in place for specific instances like SEM and social ensures you doesn’t end up paying an exorbitant commission that generates more profit for the third-party platform than the broadcaster.
+Capping specific instances like SEM and social ensures you don’t end up paying an exorbitant commission that generates more profit for the third-party platform than the broadcaster.

-As a rule of thumb, be generous when setting your initial commission percentage.
-You are investing in the future.
+In general, be generous when setting your initial commission percentage.
+You’re investing in the future.
 Digital advertising is a necessary business strategy.
 Like any new venture, it will take some capital to get off the ground.
 Don’t let short-term math inhibit long-term growth potential.

 3. Use a blended digital rate.